Use your ‘Virtual Care Starter Pack’ to cut down on the risks of face-to-face time within the Covid environment. It’s quick & easy to set up!

 from the pilot project

 In the ICU, one of the tablets was used to connect a wife to her husband in his final moments.
 The nurse video-called his wife, who was able to be “with” her husband as the team extubated him.
-The nurse then held his hand while the wife talked and talked about their life together, the nurse holding his hand throughout, with tears streaming down her face as she listened.
-The wife was able to be “at his side” and know he was comforted as he passed away.
+The nurse held his hand while the wife talked and talked about their life together, the nurse holding his hand throughout, with tears streaming down her face as she listened.
+His wife was able to be “at his side” and know he was comforted as he passed away.

 9pm: I went into Isolation Room 2 and met a Covid positive woman who is a community lab technician.
 She was lovely, but she was alone and scared.
 I logged her tablet onto our new cellular hotspot and then showed her how she could text with her nurse… she was thirsty and the nurse sent in water.